cmg777/ds4ds/README.md

-# Data Science Notebooks for Develelopment Studies
+# Data Science for Develelopment Studies